eylulakar/billiemission2120/README.md

 ## Summary

-This is a test suit for Billie Mission 2120 task.
+This is a test suite for Billie Mission 2120 task.

 This suite goes through all CRUD operations of Restful-Booker API.
 There are 15 test cases implemented, 4 of them are currently failing.